 Where: Bellevue, Neb. (about a 10-mile drive from Omaha)

-Update: Fontenelle Forest is temporarily closed to the public until March 31, 2020, but members have keycard access to the trails still.
+Update: Fontenelle Forest is temporarily closed to the public, but members have keycard access to the trails still.

 Why: Fontenelle Forest has 26 miles of trails, including the area’s best accessible boardwalk that makes it easy for wheelchairs and strollers to go deep into the woods.
 They also have Acorn Acres, a great children’s outdoor playscape, and the new Raptor Woodland Refuge space that my kids insist we see each time we’re there.